sebivenlo/dockerstart/README.md

 Now, you should be able to connect to the Wildfy server via `http://docker:8011` in your browser.

+Note that the `app-web` container does NOT yet have the application, a Java project.
+That is covered in the next section.

 # Wildfly and Maven
 When you develop an application that is supposed to run on a server, you will somehow have to deploy it.
 While manual deployment is possible, it is very time consuming.
 Luckily, Maven can assist us with this process.

 There is a [Maven plugin](https://docs.jboss.org/wildfly/plugins/maven/latest/) to deploy applications onto a Wildfly container.
-For other application containers, similar Maven plugins exist.
+For other application containers, such as glassfish or payara, a similar Maven plugins exist.

 Following is a brief description of how to setup this plugin, and how to deploy the application to Wildfly.

 ## Plugin Configuration
 Since the configuration parameter like the ip address, the username and/or the password usually differ from user to user, these parameters should be configured per user.
 This can be done in the global maven configuration.
-On Unix, this file is located under `~/.m2/settings.xml`.
+On Unix (Linux, OSX), this file is located under `~/.m2/settings.xml`.
 On Windows it can be found at `%USER_PROFILE%\.m2\settings.xml`.

 Add the following configuration to this file: